Skip to content

 • scheme - a protocol used to access the node.
 Default value: http.

-• path - by default, path is not used.
+• path - by default, path isn't used.
 Default value: null.
 If you have several Elasticsearch instances that run on the same host, and want to make them distinct, you can define a path for each instance.

 • user/pass - credentials, if needed to log in to the host.
 Default values: null.